-During a renovation, or a rebuild, it’s critical to consider where all this stuff is going to live when the dust settles, and how you’re going to creatively integrate storage solutions that maximize the efficiency of storage in your new kitchen space.
+During a kitchen renovation, or a rebuild, it’s critical to consider where all this stuff is going to live when the dust settles, and how you’re going to creatively integrate storage solutions that maximize the efficiency of storage in your new kitchen space.

 We’re counting down our top 5 favourite ways to maximize storage in the kitchen, with style and function in mind.

 Cabinets and countertops can be easily cluttered with appliances and dishware, making the natural progression of kitchen storage solutions a simple case of installing more shelving.
 Often, kitchen designs neglect to include the sides of existing cabinetry — open wall space that goes under-utilized.
 Consider having some additional floating shelves installed to accommodate your countertop fruit supply, the coffee maker, salt and pepper shakers, or paper towel.

 This expanded shelving solution idea not only gives you a clever and chic space to store your stuff, but also creates more countertop space for food preparation space or entertaining.

 Custom Dry Storage